 Option 2: If you want an eye-catching, professional design, it’s better to hire a book designer to format or typeset the book for you.
-Again, you can hire them via Reedsy or I can provide a personal recommendation (just get in touch).
+Again, you can hire them via Reedsy, a freelancing site, or us.
+We have a skilled cover designer and layout designer.

 Option 3: You can format the inside of the book yourself and hire a designer for the cover—because you need a cover that really appeals to people.

 Before launching the book, you need to do a few things:

 - Get an ISBN (barcode) to sell the book online.
 Many self-publishing platforms provide these for you.
 You need a different ISBN for each format (epub, mobi, prc).